We need volunteers to join our Stockport support line team. Find out more about volunteering for us.

-You could have it in you to make a real difference for someone who needs help.
+You could make a real difference to someone who needs help.
 NAPAC will train and support you to achieve this.

 You don’t need to be a survivor of abuse yourself to volunteer for NAPAC.
 What you do need is the willingness to understand and engage with the sometimes disturbing and traumatic experiences of our callers.

 Supporting adult survivors of childhood abuse can be challenging.
 That’s why our volunteers need strong self-awareness, know how to ask and seek support and to be in the right place in their life to be able to support others.